di-wang/6300GroupProject/GroupProject/Docs/UseCaseModel.md

 * Requirements:  The tournament manager will be able to end an ongoing match and specify a result for it.
 * Pre-conditions: The tournament is ongoing and there is at least one match marked as started.
 * Post-conditions: The match is marked as finished and the winner advances to the next round.
-* Scenarios: A tournament is ongoing, the manager selects a started match from the match list and marks its state as finished.
+* Scenarios: A tournament is ongoing; the manager selects a started match from the match list and marks its state as finished.
 The manager then input winner's username in the following match as found in the match list.

 #### View Matchlist
 * Requirements: When tournament is ongoing, the tournament manager mode will show a match list.